Health on the Go: Medical Apps, Privacy, and Liability

 Melanie Tiano, JD

-Investigative Counsel for the Committee on Commerce, Science and Transportation, U.S. Senate
+Investigative Counsel, U.S. Senate Committee on Commerce, Science and Transportation

 Yan Zhang, PhD